Sullivan-Digital/gitrel/README.md

 - `alwaysFetch=true|false`: If set to true, the `--fetch` flag will be presumed for all commands that accept it.
 - `remote=<git remote name>`: Specifies the git remote name to use.
 Defaults to `origin` if not set.

+## Global Flags

+- `--remote`: Specify the git remote name to use for the command.
+This flag overrides the remote specified in the `.gitrelrc` file.

 ## Installation

 To install GitRel, clone the repository and use `go install` to build the tool: